 Jon Northrop – Secretary

 Jon Northrop has served as our Secretary and a Director since March of 2003.
-Since September 2001 he has been self employed as a consultant with a practice focused on business buyer advocacy.
-Mr. Northrop is one of our founders and served as our Chief Executive Officer and a Director from our inception in September 1989 until August 2001.
-Mr. Northrop has a bachelor’s degree in Physics from Amherst College, Amherst, Massachusetts (1965), an MBA in Finance 2 from the University of Chicago, Chicago, Illinois (1969), and spent several years conducting post graduate research in low energy particle physics at Case Institute of Technology, Cleveland, Ohio.
-Jon Northrop is the brother of Jere Northrop.
+Since September 2001 he has been self-employed as a consultant with a practice focused on business buyer advocacy.
+Northrop is one of our founders and served as our Chief Executive Officer and a Director from our inception in September 1989 until August 2001.
+Northrop has a bachelor’s degree in Physics from Amherst College, Amherst, Massachusetts (1965), an MBA in Finance 2 from the University of Chicago, Chicago, Illinois (1969), and spent several years conducting postgraduate research in low energy particle physics at Case Institute of Technology, Cleveland, Ohio.
+Northrop is the brother of Jere Northrop.

-Before founding Bion Technologies, Inc., Mr. Northrop served in a wide variety of managerial and executive positions.
+Before founding Bion Technologies Inc., Northrop served in a wide variety of managerial and executive positions.
 He was most recently the Executive Director of Davis, Graham & Stubbs, one of Denver’s largest law firms, from 1981 to 1989.
-Prior to his law firm experience, Mr. Northrop worked at Samsonite Corporation’s Luggage Division in Denver, Colorado, for over 12 years.
-His experience was in all aspects of manufacturing, systems design and implementation, and planning and finance, ending with three years as the Division’s Vice President, Finance.
+Prior to his law firm experience, he worked at Samsonite Corporation’s Luggage Division in Denver, Colorado, for over 12 years.
+His experience was in all aspects of manufacturing, systems design and implementation, and planning and finance, ending with three years as the Division’s Vice President Finance.